 Weather

-Some weather specifics: Mean temperature at the start line at 7am is usually 60° - 70° F (15 - 21° C) and at the summit 35-55° F (2-12° C) by 10am, not counting wind chill factors.
-Late afternoon temperatures in Manitou Springs in August can reach the 90°s F, while above treeline storm cells can drop ambient temperatures into the 30°s F. Humidity normally is <15% (usually much less at higher elevations).
+Some weather specifics: average temperature at the start line at 7am is usually 60° - 70° F (15 - 21° C) and at the summit 35-55° F (2-12° C) by 10am, not counting wind chill factors.
+Late afternoon temperatures in Manitou Springs in September can reach the 90°s F, while above tree line storm cells can drop ambient temperatures into the 30°s F. Humidity is normally <15% (usually much less at higher elevations).

-Some weather specifics: Mean temperature at the start line at 7am is usually 60° - 70° F (15 - 21° C) and at the summit 35-55° F (2-12° C) by 10am, not counting wind chill factors.
-Late afternoon temperatures in Manitou Springs in August can reach the 90°s F, while above treeline storm cells can drop ambient temperatures into the 30°s F. Humidity normally is <15% (usually much less at higher elevations).
+Some weather specifics: average temperature at the start line at 7am is usually 60° - 70° F (15 - 21° C) and at the summit 35-55° F (2-12° C) by 10am, not counting wind chill factors.
+Late afternoon temperatures in Manitou Springs in September can reach the 90°s F, while above tree line storm cells can drop ambient temperatures into the 30°s F. Humidity is normally <15% (usually much less at higher elevations).

 Lightning

 Lightning deserves its own heading separate from weather because it can come out of the blue!
-Indeed, the possibility of lightning poses the single greatest threat to runners, especially above treeline.
-Mother Nature is very unpredictable regarding this element!
+Indeed, the possibility of lightning poses the single greatest threat to runners, especially above tree line.
 If you are caught in severe lightning, it is best for a group to spread out and crouch down with your feet planted on anything that will insulate you from the ground (jacket, fanny pack, etc.).
-Try not to be the tallest object in the vicinity!
+Try not to be the tallest object in the vicinity.

 Click here for a photo of what happens to your shoes when you are close to a lightning strike while running.